tapfortap/Documentation/AndroidAPIReference.md

 ---

-#### public static Interstitial create(Context context, final InterstitialListener interstitialAdListener)
+#### public static Interstitial create(Context context, final InterstitialListener interstitialListener)

 Creates and starts loading an interstitial with the provided listener.